This course will benefit students who want to explore the technical and conceptual possibilities of Fine Art.

 - Grade C/4 or above in an Art & Design or Creative Media GCSE subject preferred.

 Students who have not taken a GCSE in an Art & Design or Creative Media subject may present a portfolio of work to demonstrate passion, commitment and ability at an acceptable level.

 What will I study?

-In Year Two, you will work on a personal investigation unit, and an externally set unit.
+In Year Two, you will work on personal investigation unit and an externally set unit.

 Why should I choose USP College?